growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 Borrowers usually operate on the __Distribution__ layer.
 ## Distributors
 ### Custodial Model
-**Distributors**, or also called **Custodial Providers**, intermediates access to the protocol to a speciﬁc group of Borrowers in custodial model with a simple UX.
+**Distributors**, or also called **Last-mile Providers**, intermediates access to the protocol to a speciﬁc group of Borrowers in custodial model with a simple UX.
 Distributors can be regulated financial institutions/fintechs, merchants, employers, or others.
 We envision that some Distributors may even operate as decentralized entities (DAOs).
 The role of the Distributor is to onboard and vet the users into its own digital means (e.g., a mobile application) and then facilitate access to the protocol.
 In this model, the user will have their SSFI under the custody of the Distributor.
 Often, a Distributor might be the same as a Lender.